Axway/amplify-central/content/en/docs/amplify_relnotes/2024dec_amplify.md

   (PRODUCT FOUNDRY, ENHANCEMENT)<br />
   The bulk **Archive** functionality in the Product Foundry list view allows you to archive products in a single action.
-  The bulk **Delete** allows you to remove multiple products at once, simplifying cleanup of your product list.
-An error message will appear if the delete action is not permitted, clearly stating the reason for the restriction (e.g., product not being in archive state).
+  The bulk **Delete** functionality allows you to remove multiple products at once, simplifying cleanup of your product list.

 ## December 4, 2024